kevinfoley/SWATEliteForce/ALLCHANGES.md

  * Spoken lines by TOC on the expansion missions would cut off if the player used the shout button
  * Wedges did not appear in players' holsters.
  * If a suspect unlocked a door, it is still "known" as a locked door.
+ * Suspects didn't always correctly evaluate cover as being correct in some circumstances
  * The enemy "CallForHelp" speech was rarely/if at all triggering.
  * The enemy "AnnouncedSpottedOfficerSurprised" speech now plays.
  * Applying a loadout to the whole team in a Quick Mission which has locked equipment allowed the player to bypass the locked equipment entirely.